-In spot Bitcoin trading, you typically make a profit by buying Bitcoin at a low price and selling it when the price rises.
+Typically, in spot Bitcoin trading, you make a profit by buying Bitcoin at a low price and selling it when the price rises.
 However, with Exness’s Bitcoin CFD trading, you can enter a long position during an uptrend and a short position during a downtrend.
 Since you can hold positions in both rising and falling markets, you can capitalize on more trading opportunities.

-Since Exness does not allow users to hold physical Bitcoin, you cannot earn rewards through lending or staking, which are unique to cryptocurrencies.
+Since Exness does not allow users to hold physical Bitcoin, users cannot earn rewards through lending or staking, which are unique to cryptocurrencies.

-Bitcoin halving events are designed to stabilize the price of Bitcoin.
-However, looking at past trends, we see a pattern where the price rises before the halving and then falls after the halving as selling pressure increases.
-Subsequently, once the price hits bottom, buying activity picks up again, leading to the formation of a long-term upward trend.
+Bitcoin’s halving is designed to stabilize the price of Bitcoin.
+However, looking at past trends, a pattern emerges in which the price of Bitcoin rises before the halving and then falls after the halving as selling pressure increases.
+Subsequently, after the price hits a low point, buying activity picks up again, leading to the formation of a long-term uptrend.

-Bitcoin trading on Exness is conducted via CFDs, allowing you to profit from short (sell) positions not only during upward price movements but also during downward trends.
-While the exact date of the next halving remains undetermined, we invite you to enjoy trading Bitcoin on Exness, taking into account the halving event and the increased trading opportunities that typically arise before and after it.
+Bitcoin trading on Exness is conducted via CFDs, allowing you to profit from short (sell) positions not only during price rallies but also during downturns.
+While the exact date of the next halving has not yet been determined, we invite you to enjoy trading Bitcoin on Exness, taking into account the Bitcoin halving and the increased trading opportunities that arise before and after it.

 To understand Bitcoin’s price trends, it is important to keep an eye on Bitcoin-related news.
 Since Bitcoin’s market capitalization is determined by “Bitcoin’s market price × total supply,” market capitalization generally increases as demand rises.
 Specifically, it is said that the following events can cause significant fluctuations in Bitcoin’s price:

-One event that had a significant impact on the market was the lawsuit filed by the U.S. Securities and Exchange Commission (SEC) in December 2020 against Ripple Labs and its founder, arguing that the cryptocurrency XRP did not qualify as an “investment contract.”
-Following the Ripple lawsuit, the SEC agreed to drop its claims against two Ripple executives, causing the price of XRP to surge by approximately 90%—a development that has sent shockwaves through the market.
+One event that had a significant impact on the market was when, in December 2020, the U.S. Securities and Exchange Commission (SEC) filed a lawsuit against Ripple Labs and its founder, arguing that the cryptocurrency Ripple (XRP) did not qualify as an “investment contract,” which led to a trial.In the wake of this Ripple lawsuit, the SEC agreed to drop its charges against two Ripple executives, causing the trading price of XRP to surge by approximately 90%—a development that has sent major ripples through the market.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.